History of the FA Cup: Accident firsts

 At the first Final in 1872, Edmund Cresswell broke his collarbone in a charge for Royal Engineers against Wanderers ten minutes into the match, but insisted on continuing play, in goal for the duration of the match, "although completely disabled and in severe pain", according to The Sportsman's report.

 Liverpool left back Gerry Byrne suffered an identical injury during the 1965 FA Cup final against Leeds United.
 Byrne, who had a reputation for being physically tough, broke his collarbone as early as the 3rd minute.
 Despite being in agony, he played on for the next 87 minutes, and also an additional half hour of extra time.
 Despite the crippling injury he achieved legendary status, by not only helping Liverpool to win the cup for the first time in their history, following a 2–1 victory, but he also managed to provide an assist, breaking forward on the left and crossing for Roger Hunt to score the opening goal.

+The first injured player forced to retire from the game was Cuthbert Ottaway when playing for Oxford University while captaining it in the second Final in 1873; his team carried on playing without him until about 80 minutes into the match when he returned to play, although Oxford ultimately lost.

-The first injured player forced to retire from a match was Arthur Dunn (Old Etonians), who injured a knee 15 minutes into the second half against Blackburn Olympic in 1883.
+The first injured player forced to retire from a match for its duration was Arthur Dunn (Old Etonians), who injured a knee 15 minutes into the second half against Blackburn Olympic in 1883.
 His team carried on playing with ten men but lost.

 Nationality firsts

 In 1872, Edward Ernest Bowen of Ireland became the first non-Englishman to win the FA Cup.
 In 1873, American Julian Sturgis was the first man from outside the United Kingdom of Great Britain and Ireland to win the Cup.

-In 1881 Canadian born Edward Haggarty was captain (and goal-scorer) of the Old Carthusians team which won the FA Cup Final defeating Old Etonians 3–0.
+In 1881 Canadian born Edward Hagarty Parry was captain (and goal-scorer) of the Old Carthusians team which won the FA Cup Final defeating Old Etonians 3–0.
 He was the first overseas-born captain of an FA Cup winning team,[4] and the last until Irishman Johnny Carey with Manchester United in 1948.

 In 1997, Ruud Gullit became the first overseas manager to win the FA Cup, as his Chelsea side beat Middlesbrough 2–0.
 Roberto Di Matteo scored what was then the fastest goal in a Wembley cup final, after 42 seconds.

 Other individual firsts

-In the 1946 final, Arthur Turner, of Charlton Athletic, became the only player to play in the final who never played a League game for his club, since the League's inception.
+In the 1946 final, Arthur Turner, of Charlton Athletic, became the only player to play in the final who never played a League game for his club since the Football League's inception.

 The 2003 Final was the first in which a goalkeeper was substituted.
 Paul Jones replaced the injured Southampton goalkeeper Antti Niemi.

 In the 2012 final, John Terry became the first player to captain the same team to four FA Cup victories.